 Our investment activities are under the direction of the Investment Committee and the Board.
 The Investment Committee is currently comprised of Michael Patterson, Scott Kapnick, Scot French, Purnima Puri, Faith Rosenfeld, Colbert Cannon, Michael Fenstermacher, Jeffrey Fitts, Vikas Keswani, and Grishma Parekh.
 Our day-to-day activities are overseen by our Investment Team, each member of which is an officer or employee of HPS or its affiliate.
 The Investment Team includes individuals with substantial experience in both secured loan and public credit investing and risk management.
-HPS may change the composition of the Investment Committee and the Investment Team at any time, and HPS may add additional senior Investment Team members to the Investment Committee over time.
-The culmination of the private investment process is typically a comprehensive Investment Committee recommendation package that details the merits, risks and research conducted to reach the investment conclusion.
-This package is then presented, reviewed and deliberated by the Investment Team and the Investment Committee members during the Investment Committee Meeting.
-The Investment Committee Meeting is the forum in which Investment Committee members can raise key questions, counter opinions, and deliberate on the investment opportunity.
+HPS may change the composition of the Investment Committee and the Investment Committee over time.
+The culmination of the private investment process is typically a comprehensive Investment Committee over time.
+The culmination of the private investment process is typically a comprehensive Investment Committee was and tealis the merits, risks and research conducted to reach the investment conclusion.
+This package is the presented, reviewed and deliberated by the Investment Committee members during the Investment Committee Meeting is the forum in which Investment Committee members can raise key questions, counter opinions, and deliberate on the investment opportunity.